lesh-dev/core/README.md

 =============
 https://dev.fizlesh.ru/projects/development

-To gain access please do not hestiate to contact us at dev@fizlesh.ru
+To gain access please do not hesitate to contact us at dev@fizlesh.ru

 Engine
 =============